The Bottom Line

 Yesterday, Christina Farr gave VentureBeat an excellent account of how a new wave of legal technology start-ups are looking to fix the professional services industry with the second highest revenue, but perhaps the shortest entrepreneurial history.

-The consensus is that the legal industry requires a shake up, and that money can be made in the process.
 Richard Granat, blogging about his experiences at the “Law + Tech - The Unpopulated Multi-Billion Dollar Industry”, classifies these startups into:

-1. companies aiming to connect consumers with lawyers, 2. companies aiming to help increase firms’ productivity, and 3. companies aiming to provide legal services directly to consumers.
+3. companies aiming to provide legal services directly to consumers.

 Especially the third category has seen a lot of recent activity across the startup community and the Blogosphere.
 Following the success of RocketLawyer and LegalZoom, which together raised just under $100 million in order to improve their respective document automation services, similar business models have popped up.